Skip to main navigation Skip to search Skip to main content

 In addition to academic research, I have worked in development in India, Tanzania, Syria, and Mozambique in different capacities, such as an intern, a UN official, and a consultant.
 Although I am a permanent resident of Helsinki, I have been based in Africa and the Middle East for several years since 2005.
 Since fall 2022, I am spending parts of the academic year in Zambia.

-From fall 2023, I am the director of a four-year project funded by the Academy of Finland called “A scarred people: The imprint of crises on population health and livelihoods in early 20th century Finland”.
+Since fall 2023, I have lead a four-year project funded by the Academy of Finland called “A scarred people: The imprint of crises on population health and livelihoods in early 20th century Finland”.
 The project uses individual level data to study the long-run impact of economic and social crises on population health, livelihoods, and capabilities.

 I got my PhD at the European University Institute in Florence, Italy in 2008.
 My thesis was on informal transfers between households as a form of social security in early 20th century Finland.
 I have been on longer academic visits at the Economic History Department of the London School of Economics twice, first as a doctoral student and recently as a Visiting Fellow in 2021.
-I am currently serving in the Editorial Boards of the European Review of Economic History and Social Science History, as well as in the Executive Committee of the Social Science History Association.
-I have been a member of the Programme Committees of the 2023 and 2024 Annual Conferences of the SSHA.
-I also participate in the activities of the Rule of Law Center of the University of Helsinki in Mozambique.
+I am currently serving in the Editorial Boards of the European Review of Economic History and Social Science History.
+I have served in the Executive Committee of the Social Science History Association and been a member of the Programme Committees of the 2023 and 2024 Annual Conferences of the SSHA.
+I have also participated in the activities of the Rule of Law Center of the University of Helsinki in Mozambique.

 Courses (all taught in Finnish):